 Here are a few additional tips for hiking the Fan Lau trail:

-- The best time for hiking to Fan Lau is late autumn, winter and early spring.
-The trail is long and most of the trail is exposed to the sun so I would not recommend hiking during summer.
+- The best times to hike to Fan Lau are late autumn, winter, and early spring.
+The trail is long and exposed to the sun, so I would not recommend hiking during summer.

-- Bring enough water (at least 2-3L) and some food for seven hours of hiking.
+- Bring enough water (at least 2-3L) and food for seven hiking hours.

 - Bring sunscreen and other sun protection for the exposed trail.

-- Google Maps has enough info for the Fan Lau hiking trail.
-But if you really want to see all the trail details especially around Fan Lau Peninsula, download “Hiking Trail HK” app on your smartphone.
+- Google Maps has enough information about the Fan Lau hiking trail.
+But if you really want to see all the trail details, especially around the Fan Lau Peninsula, download the “Hiking Trail HK” app on your smartphone.

 How to hike to Fan Lau on Lantau Island